jmarpaung/minipatrol/README.md

 ## Purposes
 A fun project to learn Python and robotics in general.
 In addition, to compete in 2018 Mercury robotics at OSU.

+## Prereq
+* You will need maestro.py to control the servos using pololu Micro Maestro 6-Channel USB Servo Controller. https://github.com/FRC4564/Maestro
+* Script to stream webcam/IPcam

 ## Description
 There are two files in this repo.
 First is the index.html file and the other one is simpleraspberrypost.py